parthian-sterlet/motali/README.md

 # Output data
 - The similarity scores and the maximal AUPRC values for (a) the stringent criterion on the overlap of the centers of two motifs, and (b) any shifts between the centers of two motifs, including their location with spacers and small overlaps.
 - Histograms of AUPRC values as a function of the mutual orientation of two motifs (they either in the same or opposite strands) and the shift between their centers.
 Three histograms show distributions for the pair of input motif (heterotypic case, motifA/motifB), and two separate distributions for the first and second motifs (two homotypic cases, motifA/motifA and motifB/motifB).
+Due to possible even/odd lengths of motifs in a pair, positions in a histograms are marked either by integer or non-integer values, ..., -2, -1, 0, +1, +2, ... or ..., -1.5, -0.5, +0.5, +1.5, ..., respectively.
-- PR curves for two possible mutual orientations of motifs (motifs in the same and opposite strands) and shifts, -L <= x <= L, x denotes the positive shift means that the longer/shorter motifs are located closer to 5'/3' ends of sequences.
+- PR curves for two possible mutual orientations of motifs (motifs in the same and opposite strands) and shifts, -L <= x <= L, x denotes the positive shift means that the longer/shorter motifs are located closer to 5'/3' ends of DNA sequence alignment.
 Three blocks of data are PR curves for the pair of input motif (heterotypic case), and two separate blocks of curves for the first and second motifs (two homotypic cases).

 # Source code